The Majestic Parmesan Cheese: From Origin to Aging

 Parmesan vs. Grana Padano: What’s the Difference?

-While Parmigiano Reggiano and Grana Padano may seem similar, several key differences set them apart:
+While Parmigiano Reggiano and Grana Padano appear similar, key differences set them apart:

 1. Origin and Production Rules: Parmigiano Reggiano is produced in a more restricted area with stricter regulations compared to Grana Padano.